Coreball/netvissoc/README.md

 ## `netvissoc relink FROM TO OLD [NEW]`

-change or update a relation between nodes
+change or update a relation between nodes (every pair if multiple)

 ```
 USAGE
   $ netvissoc relink FROM TO OLD [NEW]

 ARGUMENTS
-  FROM  starting node
+  FROM  starting node(s), comma-separated
-  TO    ending node
+  TO    ending node(s), comma-separated
   OLD   relation type to change/update
   NEW   relation type to change to (optional)